Evolution of action-space coherence in a Milky Way-like simulation: Results

 To test whether action decoherence depends on Galactic environment, we repeat our analysis in radial bins of 1 kpc.
 In \citetalias{arunima2025}, we found that the relative action change was faster and stronger in the inner disc compared to the outer disc, even after removing the expected dependence due to radial variation of the galactic orbital period, as expected given the large number of perturbation drivers (e.g., higher density of GMCs) in the inner disc.

 Here, however, we restrict ourselves to stars that are born close together.
 In \autoref{subsec:clustering}, we saw that such stars remain clustered in action space throughout the simulation.
 For each radial bin, we select coeval stars with birth separations of 0.5 -- 2 pc and compute the median of relative change in action difference at each $\Delta t$; results for other small $d_\mathrm{init}$ bins are qualitatively similar, so we show only the 0.5 -- 2 pc bin for clarity.
+To ensure statistical robustness, we only plot radial bin and time combinations that contain more than $10^4$ stellar pairs.
 The results are plotted in \autoref{fig:radial} for all three components of action, for radial bins of 1 kpc spanning 2 -- 19 kpc (the range where actions are available).
-Beyond the noise especially at large $\Delta t$ values (where only the earliest-born stars contribute, leading to small-number statistics), we find no clear radial dependence in the change of action difference.
-This is somewhat surprising, since one might expect faster divergence in the inner disc.
+We find little systematic radial dependence in the change of action difference across most of the disc.
+The most notable deviation occurs in the 4--5 kpc bin, which exhibits an increase in the median relative action change by up to a factor of $\sim 3$ at bigger time intervals compared to other radii.
+Although there is no bar in the simulation, it is possible that the inner bins experience somewhat different dynamical conditions associated with the transition of the rotation curve from a more spherical to a disc-dominated potential.
+However, the affected radial bins are also those with the smallest number of stellar pairs, making it difficult for us to draw any strong conclusions about the origin of the enhanced decoherence in the inner disc.
+Overall, the lack of a strong radial trend is somewhat surprising, given the expectation of stronger perturbations in the inner disc.
 However, it is important to note that we are measuring changes in action \textit{differences}, not the actions themselves.
 Hence, the result implies that conatal stars (that are born within 0.5 -- 2 pc of each other) experience similar perturbations regardless of their locations in the Galaxy, and thus their actions remain clustered to a comparable extent in both the inner and outer disc.